Wednesday, June 3, 2015

 Olympia, an ongoing excavation project

 In spite of a general shortage of financial means, excavations at the ancient site of Olympia in Greece’s Peloponnese have resumed.
-It always makes me happy when new buildings are being brought to daylight or when new artifacts lift another corner of the veil shrouding antiquity.
+It always makes me happy when new buildings are brought to daylight or when new artifacts lift another corner of the veil shrouding antiquity.

 [Picture from Archaeology News Network]